equinor/xun/README.md

 ## Drivers

 Drivers are the classes that have the responsibility of executing programs.
-This includes scheduling the calls of the call graph and managing any concurency.
+This includes scheduling the calls of the call graph and managing any concurrency.

 ## The `@xun.make_shared` decorator